 In 2008 (1), the researchers looked at data in the Third National Health and Nutrition Examination Survey (NHANES III).
 They included 8699 people over the age of 30 that they recruited between 1988 and 1994 in their study.
 Based on a single 24 hour dietary recall questionnaire, they divided the people into 4 groups according to sodium intake.

 The researchers then determined how many in each group had died by the year 2000 from cardiovascular disease, or from any cause.
 They concluded that those who took in more sodium had fewer deaths.
 They did not study potassium at all.

 The Second Study

 In 2011 (2), a different set of researchers used the same data set (NHANES III), but included 12,267 participants over the age of 20.
 The researchers also obtained a second 24 hour dietary recall in 8% of the participants.
 They used this second questionnaire to better estimate sodium and potassium intake in the entire group.

 They then looked at the sodium potassium ratio and deaths through 2006.
 This gave an average follow-up period of 14.8 years.
 They found the sodium potassium ratio had a significant association with death.
 The association applied to cardiovascular death, and to death from any cause.

 They also found an association of sodium with cardiovascular death for people with a normal blood pressure, but a reverse association if they were hypertensive.
-The researchers concluded that the reason for low sodium seeming to be harmful in the first study was that the low sodium group had many hypertensive patients.
+The researchers concluded that the reason low sodium seemed to be harmful in the first study was that the low sodium group had many hypertensive patients.
 The hypertensive patients may have been put on a reduced sodium diet.
-This is commonly done by doctors for their heart patients.
+This is commonly done by doctors for hypertensive patients and heart patients.